Tulsk, Co. Roscommon

-The oldest, though incomplete, version of the Táin Bó Cúailnge—from the twelfth century—is found in the Book of the Dun Cow.
-Other pieces of the story come from the late-fourteenth-century Yellow Book of Lecan.
-Scholars suspect, from a linguistic analysis, that the earliest form of the story may date to the eighth century.
+The oldest, though incomplete, version of the Táin Bó Cúailnge—from the 12th century—is found in the Book of the Dun Cow.
+Other pieces of the story come from the late-14th-century Yellow Book of Lecan.
+Scholars suspect, from a linguistic analysis, that the earliest form of the story may date to the 8th century.
 Some passages may be two centuries older than that, with a long oral tradition before being committed to parchment.47

 For the early antiquarians the details of Rathcroghan presented in the Táin and in other medieval texts were accepted as historical fact.
 Indeed, in the mapping of and naming of some of the Rathcroghan monuments, such scholars as Charles O’Conor and later John O’Donovan followed closely the heroic annals.
 Today, however, the stories of the Táin have been put into a different, less literal and more literary perspective.
 And Medb, Ailill, and Cúchulainn have made a successful transition from historical figures to symbolic archetypes.48

-Even the twelfth-century monk who copied the Táin into the Book of Leinster must have had his doubts.
+Even the 12th-century monk who copied the Táin into the Book of Leinster must have had his doubts.
 He added his postscript, in Latin:

 But I, who have written down this story, or rather this fable, give no credence to the story, or fable.
 For some things in it are demonic deceptions, and others poetic figments; some are possible, and others not; while still others are for the entertainment of idiots.49